About the Focus brand

 Focus Road bikes

-Focus' road range comprises of three main models: the Izalco Max, the Cayo and the Paralane.
+Focus' road range comprises of three main models: the Izalco Max, the Izalco Race and the Paralane.

 The Izalco Max is a thoroughbred race machine that focuses on being as light and stiff as possible.
 Available in either a caliper or disc brake version, the Izalco Max has received rave reviews.

-The Cayo, available in either a carbon or aluminium frame, is a race bike that represents fantastic value for money.
+The Izalco Race, available in either a carbon or aluminium frame, is a race bike that represents fantastic value for money.
 Whilst the frame is not quite as light as the Izalco Max, it is still light and superbly rigid; making it a great bike to drop your friends on those end of club ride sprints.
+The geometry is set up for racing, but it does not create as aggressive a position on the bike as the Izalco Max, making it a more viable option for endurance riders.

 Click here to view our range of Focus road bikes